molmod/yaff/doc/dg_todo.rst

 * Link with ASE and OpenKIM.

+* More strict unit checking in the parameter files.
+Change 'e' to 'electron'.

 * Literature reference system, so users know what papers to cite when they run a simulation.